This Google Posts guide was last updated January 2022

 I’m always surprised how many people skip over information from the horse’s mouth, and I do like to bookmark these resources to refer back to.
 Sometimes, when you notice changes to Google’s literature, it can give you a clue as to where Google is going with the feature, so keep your eyes peeled!

-Which business types are Google My Business Posts available to?
+Which business types are Google Posts available to?

 Much like Google Products, GMB Posts are not available to all businesses.
-One of the most high-profile industries that laments the inability to add Google My Business Posts is the hotel and lodgings industry.
+One of the most high-profile industries that lamented the inability to add Google My Business Posts was the hotel and lodgings industry.
+In late 2021 Google made ‘what’s new’ and ‘events’ posts available to listings in the lodging type categories.
+‘Special offer’ posts were not made available.

 Google has since decided to allow chains the ability to create Google Posts via the API on an ongoing basis.
 A multi-location business could set up their own access to the API, or they could use one of many third-party tools to allow them to schedule their Posts via the API.